Rick Waits: Playing career

-Waits was originally drafted by the Washington Senators in the fifth round of the 1970 Major League Baseball Draft.
+Waits was drafted by the Washington Senators in the fifth round of the 1970 Major League Baseball Draft.
 He made his debut on September 17, 1973, pitching one game for the Texas Rangers, who had moved from Washington by then.
-On June 13, 1975 he was traded to the Cleveland Indians with Jim Bibby, Jackie Brown and cash for Gaylord Perry.
+On June 13, 1975, he was traded to the Cleveland Indians with Jim Bibby, Jackie Brown and cash for Gaylord Perry.
 Waits, a starter in his prime, beat the New York Yankees in the final regular season game of 1978, forcing a one-game playoff between the Yankees and Boston Red Sox for the American League East division title.
 After the Indians-Yankees game ended, news of the Indians' victory was announced on Fenway Park's video screen (The Red Sox had defeated the Toronto Blue Jays 5–0 only moments earlier) with the words "THANK YOU, RICK WAITS, GAME TOMORROW."
 He was dealt along with Rick Manning from the Indians to the Brewers for Gorman Thomas, Jamie Easterly and Ernie Camacho on June 6, 1983.